-Private Pension

-You may have set up a private pension yourself with a pension provider.
-With this type of scheme you build up your own pension pot and once you reach age 55 (earlier if you are in very poor health) you have various options.
+Private Pension You may have set up a private pension yourself with a pension provider.
+With this type of scheme you build up your own pension pot and once you reach age 55, increasing to age 57 from 6 April 2028, (earlier if you are in very poor health) you have various options.
+Lost pensions Most people have several jobs throughout their working lives.
+You may have joined a pension scheme many years ago and either forgotten about it or lost touch with the scheme (perhaps you moved and forgot to tell them your new contact details).

-Lost pensions

-Most people have several jobs throughout their working lives.
-You may have joined a pension scheme many years ago and either forgotten about it or lost touch with the scheme (perhaps you moved and forgot to tell them your new address).
 If you think you may have lost track of a personal or workplace pension the Pension Tracing Service can help.
 You can find out about this free service at gov.uk/find-pension-contact-details.
+Pension pot option You can do the following with a defined contribution pension, although not all pension providers will offer all these choices: Leave your pension pot untouched until you need to access the money at a later date.
+This way your pot has the potential to continue growing tax-free, potentially providing you with more income when you need it later on, such as when you stop working.
+Of course there is a risk that if stock markets fall the value of your pot could fall too.